rakshaa09/Checkmate-Task-Management-App/README.md

-This is a To-Do list application named 'Checkmate' developed using Python GUI
+This is a Task Management application named 'Checkmate' developed using Python GUI